+Students select the individual project in consultation with the thesis project coordinators.
 The individual project provides students with the opportunity to demonstrate their ability to carry out independent research, think and work in an original way, contribute to knowledge, and overcome genuine problems in water management.
-There will be opportunities during the thesis project for overseas projects.
+Many of the projects are supported by external organisations such as WaterAid, Oxfam and Excellent Development, and are based in low- and middle-income countries.

 The group project provides students with the opportunity to take responsibility for a consultancy-type project while working under academic supervision.
 Success is dependent on the integration of various activities and working within agreed objectives, deadlines and budgets.